sg893052/sonic-buildimage/templates/SONiC Design Doc Template.md

 **Deviations from IS-CLI:** If there is a deviation from IS-CLI, Please state the reason(s).

 ### 3.6.3 REST API Support

+### 3.6.4 Service and Docker Management

+If a new service and/or a new docker is introduced, please follow the guidelines below:
+- Identify the dependencies on other services.
+This includes the starting order, restart dependencies on other services, etc. Please take the multiple images into consideration where this feature can be included/excluded.
+- If a new docker is introduced, identify all the processes in this docker and their starting order, and specify restartability needs and dependencies.

 # 4 Flow Diagrams
 Provide flow diagrams for inter-container and intra-container interactions.